DOS stands for Disk Operating System and it is a command line

 not.
 If you do, you need to load to memory the correct packet

 driver for the network interface card (NIC) on boot.
-Note that the
+Note that

-packet driver is a .COM file ending on
+the packet driver is a .COM file ending on

 PD (for packet driver).
-Add the following line
+Add the

-to AUTOEXEC.BAT replacing FOOBARPD.COM
+following line to AUTOEXEC.BAT replacing

-with the correct packet driver file name.
+FOOBARPD.COM with the correct packet driver

 LH FOOBARPD.COM 0X60 5 0X300